cregox/cregox.github.io/unverified/index.md

 ---
 layout: page
-published: false
+published: true
 ---

+> why unverified? because i'd sure enjoy to be verified, but not in the way it's currently being done.

 ## preface

+this is basically a blog post about a blot and a post! so meta... ok...

-many [blog](/blog) links are broken, this is about yet another one. it used to be http://cregox.com/blog/2014/10/5/twitter-verified
+many [blog](/blog) links are broken in this site. this page is about yet another one...

+once upon a time, this link http://cregox.com/blog/2014/10/5/twitter-verified used to exist.

-but now it is [http://cregox.net/talk/t/twitter-verified/3479.html](http://cregox.net/talk/t/twitter-verified/3479.html).
+now it doesn't. but it was migrated and poorly archived into [http://cregox.net/talk/t/twitter-verified/3479.html](http://cregox.net/talk/t/twitter-verified/3479.html).

+below there's mostly a copy of that same blog post. but i re-read it and edited it with my current knowledge of english. keep in mind i wrote it in 2014. and you can see every edit history in this site pretty much like in wikipedia, but more resourceful. thanks to git.

-anyway, i prefer to post it here in an updated format, since i want to keep this as my landing page from twitter (and would then need to update images on the damaged archive)!
+also, i'm editing it below because i want to keep this as my landing page from twitter... and, for such, i'd want to at least update the broken images from the damaged archive! as an added benefit, i get a better url. and updated ideas.

+it was fun reading such things from my 4-years-ago-self, and editing them. sometimes i can't understand anything i wrote even last week, but i guess i've been improving and that haven't happen so much recently. :)

-on another note, pages still show no modification or creation date in this site, but you can still figure them out by looking at the source. at least until we implement [some kind](http://talk.jekyllrb.com/t/trying-to-include-date-page-updated/1290/2) of auto date generation on jekyll.
+on a side note... posting this blog post from 2014 (below) brought to my attention i haven't commented anywhere that pages on this site still show no modification or creation date. you can still figure them out by looking at the source, if you will. sorry that's the only way, at least until we implement [some kind](http://talk.jekyllrb.com/t/trying-to-include-date-page-updated/1290/2) of auto date generation on jekyll... which may never happen! ;P

+cheers.

 # twitter verified